 We get a large number of our customers requesting information about the permit process.
-Depending on the jurisdiction, permits can take anywhere from 4-8 weeks to process.
-However, the time of year and other variables, including the amount of people employed at the City, can affect the permit process for custom homes and home renovations.
+Depending on the jurisdiction, permits can take anywhere from 4-8 weeks to process; however, the time of year and other variables, including the amount of people employed at the City, can affect the permit process for custom homes and home renovations.

 You have two options before you obtain your permit.
 The first is to go through the permit process on your own.
 The second is to employ Alderidge at an hourly rate to complete the permit process for you.